fbjorn/pot-websites/marketing-site/src/pages/news/stack-overflow-article/index.md

 ## Join the movement

 If you or your company is looking to gain business advantage from data join the Platform of Trust community.
-You can get started by subscribing to our mailing list and joining our Slack.
+You can get started by subscribing to our [mailing list](https://www.platformoftrust.net/newsletter/).